 Looking for a jet black hair dye?
 How about a black henna hair dye with a wicked twist?
 One that is permanent and actually good for your hair!
-I hope you are paying attention, because you maybe young and have that perfect scalp and hair, but if you are a regular user of chemicals, odds are by the age of 30 you will start to have issues.
-By age 40 dandruff and maybe other scalp conditions and by age 50 you might just give up hair dyes all together.
+I hope you are paying attention because you may be young and have that perfect scalp and hair, but if you are a regular user of chemicals, odds are, by the age of 30 you will start to have issues.
+By age 40 dandruff and maybe other scalp conditions and by age 50 you might just give up hair dyes altogether.

 Not with our black hair dye!
 Harvest Moon black hair dye is actually great for your hair and your scalp!
-It comes from 2 plant substances, henna and indigo.
+It comes from two plant substances, henna, and indigo.

-Harvest Moon black hair dye is organic and 100% natural.
+Harvest Moon black hair dye is healthy and 100% natural.
 NO CHEMICALS and it is a permanent hair dye on top of that.
-It is safe for animals, pregnant mothers and cancer patients.
+It is safe for animals, pregnant mothers, and cancer patients.

 Do not wait until you have problems, stop them before they start!
-It took 50 years to figure out that smoking cigarettes is bad for you, how long do you think it will be until people figure out putting bleaches and ammonia on their head is also bad?
+It took 50 years to figure out that smoking cigarettes are bad for you.
+How long do you think it will be until people figure out putting bleaches and ammonia on their head is also bad?

 Our black hair dye is good for you!
 Now repeat after me: Henna and Indigo are good for my scalp and hair!